raqqa/irssi-ipdetective/README.md

 ### Usage

-To make a manual lookup,
+To make a manual lookup of an IP address,
 ```
-/ipdetective <ip>
+/ipdetective 8.8.8.8
 ```
-e.g. /ipdetective 8.8.8.8